-How to Print Photo on Wood with a Laser Engraver?
+How to Laser Engrave a Photo on Wood?
 [Ultimate Guide]

 Time for a quick(ish) lesson in photo engraving.
 Sure, anyone can toss an image into their burning software of choice and get a result, maybe even a good result.
 But it’s very unlikely that it will be a great result.
 As the saying goes, garbage in, garbage out.